Grief is not a linear process.

 Losing Daniel was like losing a part of myself.
 We were together for over 22 years.
 We had plans.
 Then those plans went out the window in the summer of 2017.

-Also, really bad cramping here and there, or what we call “Charley horses.”
-I have no idea why they are called that, but they were pretty bad.
+Daniel also experienced bad cramping, or what we refer to as “Charley horses.”
+I have no idea why they are called that, but they became extremely painful in the last few months, when he would wake up screaming.

 When the slurring and choking started, we got worried.
 Those got progressively worse until we had to get him on a feeding tube.